Rules for the 2014 Donato’s Soccer Classic Soccer Tournament

 a.
 The game clock will not be stopped because of injury to any player, except if deemed necessary by the referee.
 Due to the time allowed for the completion of all games, the clock should run continuously.

 b.
-It is the intent of the Soccer Classic to provide a three person referee system for all tournament matches; however, if deemed necessary, matches may be conducted with club linesmen.
+It is the intent of the Soccer Classic to provide a three person referee system for all tournament matches except for U8 and U9 there are no offside.
+They will have a 1 man referee system for all games however; cherry picking is not allowed and will be called.
+If deemed necessary matches may be able to be conducted with club linesmen.

 c.
 A coach may coach more than one team during the tournament.